 How easy is it to put on a good face when we are around others and treat strangers with more kindness than we do those within our own family.

 We have all heard familiarity breeds contempt, and with our families, we know all the good and bad about each other.
 How many times do we magnify their weaknesses and forget to take the log out of our own eye?

 In Colossians 3:12-14 we are told to “put on kindness.”
 This has to be from the heart, and as moms, we set the tone of our homes by our responses and reactions to others.
 There may be times when you do not feel like responding kindly, but I encourage you to pray before you respond.
 Responding kindly even when you do not feel like it is better than responding unkindly.

 We are told in Proverbs 14:1 that a wise woman builds up her home but a foolish one tears it down with her own hands.
 Responding unkindly to others in your home is taking the action of tearing down your own home.
 We cannot use excuses or blame others for our unkind responses.

 Pray and spend time with the Lord in His Word – we cannot do this in our own strength.
 God is always there to help us.
 Spend time with Him and prepare yourself for those stressful times.

 Make sure you are getting adequate sleep, eating well and exercising.
-Plan ahead in the areas you know that you are apt to respond unkindly.
+Plan in the areas you know that you are apt to respond unkindly.
 I always think of Sunday mornings heading to church as a difficult time for families.
-Make sure you spend the evening before planning for your Sunday morning so you are patient and kind with your family.
+Make sure you spend the evening before planning your Sunday morning, so you are patient and kind with your family.

 What are some ways we can put on kindness to our families?